Raxa/ctakes/README.md

 Doctor module backend

-1. Dataset
+1.Dataset

 doctorModule.sql: Contains the SQL dump of the data required for the Doctor module.
 The database has three columns Id, Text and Type.
 Id is the sequential id, Text is the name of the drug/diagnosis etc while Type indicates whether it is a drug or diagnosis or any other medical term.

-2. Java Sources
+2.Java Sources

   a.
 GetInformation.java
     Main class which connects to the backend server to get suggestions based on the input.
   b. doctorService.java
     Servlet class

-3. How to run is same as Patient Backend
+3.How to run is same as Patient Backend

-4. pom.xml
+4.pom.xml
     jersey-core, jersey - server : For providing REST API to our ctakes - java based backend jersey - servlet : For holding the servlets on the server. jersey - json : To handle the JSON format required to format the output.